Federation Trading Post: Star Trek Museum

-The New York location designated a room as the "World's First Star Trek Museum", customized with Matt Jeffries-inspired doorway arches and painted backdrops with lights and electronics to resemble the Starship Enterprise.
+The New York location designated a room as the "World's First Star Trek Museum", customized with Matt Jefferies-inspired doorway arches and painted backdrops with lights and electronics to resemble the Starship Enterprise.
 Displayed in the museum were authentic props and uniforms from the collection of Alan Asherman, author of the Star Trek Compendium.
 The museum also hosted a six-foot model of a Klingon Battlecruiser crafted by two fans, along with other replicas of ships and weapons.

 Sued by Paramount Studios

-After the Federation Trading Post opened in New York City, the store was sued by Gulf and Western, parent company of Paramount Studios at the time, alleging infringement of their common law trademark, “Star Trek.”
+After the Federation Trading Post opened in New York City, the store was sued by Gulf and Western, parent company of Paramount Studios at the time, alleging infringement of their common law trademark, "Star Trek".
 The owners were able to acquire representation by the prestigious San Francisco law firm of Philips, Moore, Weissenberger, Lempio & Majestic.
 Eventually the suit was settled out of court without admission of wrongdoing by the defendants, and the store was given a sales and manufacturing license, which allowed it to continue conducting business as before.